 Teachers will receive a hard copy of The Courtauld’s specialist Learning Resources to support follow up activities.

-For further information, and to discuss how we can tailor themes to support your curriculum, please contact Helen Higgins, Oak Foundation Young People’s Programme Coordinator by email email@example.com or phone 0203 947 7648.
+For further information, and to discuss how we can tailor themes to support your curriculum, please contact Helen Higgins, Oak Foundation Young People’s Programme Manager by email firstname.lastname@example.org or phone 0203 947 7648.